Frosthaven/yank-system-ops.nvim/README.md

-# 🗃️ `yank-system-ops.nvim`

 <p align="center">
   <img src="./.meta/logo.png" alt="yank-system-ops Logo"/>
 </p>

+> [!WARNING]
-This plugin is still under development and is in the PROTOTYPE phase.
+> This plugin is still in the PROTOTYPE phase.
+Expect breaking changes!

+## Share files and folders between projects and OS applications

 `yank-system-ops.nvim` is a Neovim plugin that attempts to bridge the gap between Neovim and your operating system's file management and clipboard functionalities.

 It allows you to move files and folders between Neovim directories (even across sessions!), file explorers, chat programs, and more with it's various "yank" and "paste" operations.

 ## 📑 Table of Contents